 We need to move away from this word-dominated culture if we want to be inclusive and more creative.
 Anyone should feel free to make and express themselves through languages that surpass words.
 This was amplified beautifully by the exhibition Songlines: Tracking the Seven Sisters about an unbroken painting tradition of thousands of years.

-When a student makes a painting, why should they then have to translate what they’ve done back into words?
+When a student makes a painting, why should they then have to translate what they’ve done back into the written word?
 This visual language is already a hugely complex process, and then they’re expected to write about it!
 Why?
 This human expression of drawing, painting and printmaking should be celebrated as an outcome in its own right.

 Are things changing fast enough?

 Academics embrace equality, inclusivity and diversity and we talk about decolonising the curriculum.
 In 2018, I went to a conference in Bristol about this.
 I felt excited for change.
-However, when art and design is a lonely department amongst many word-based degrees, the chances of change are minimal because there are many academic and research careers invested in this word-based system.
+However, when art and design is a lonely department amongst many word-based degrees, the chances of change are minimal because many academic and research careers are invested in this system.

 We need to explore and find new, innovative ways to assess and liberate creative talent.
 When students learn to present, debate, and articulate verbally, they’re developing relevant transferable skills for the future.
 We just need to find a balance without compromising on standards.